 A domain name is the website address of your site.
 So, for instance, for www.google.com, the domain name is google.com.
 The .com or .net portion of the domain name is called the extension or the suffix.
 The most popular (and sought after) extension is .com.
 After .com, the most popular extensions are .net, .org (which is used primarily by non-profit organizations), and .biz (not recommended as it's sometimes used by scammy companies).
 There are many more extensions, mostly by country, but you should always try to get .com.
 As of 2014 new domain extensions were released for different types of websites.
 So instead of .com you could get, say, .builders, .cleaning, .florist, .contractors, .plumbing, .diamonds, and hundreds more.
-However, as of 2016, these types of domains still have not become popular, so we recommend against using them.
+However, as of 2018, these domain extensions never caught on, so I recommend against using them.

 Domain names are registered with a domain name "registrar".
 The registrar often handles web hosting as well, so it's usually best to use the same company for your domain name and web hosting.
 You can go with a company like godaddy.com or register.com.
 But if your web designer also handles domain names and web hosting, your best bet is to go through your web designer as they can set up your accounts for you.